 To find out more about how B-HB can improve diagnosis in your laboratory using the EKF Stanbio LiquiColor Beta-Hydroxybutyrate chemistry reagent CONTACT EKF DIAGNOSTICS today.

-Click on the tabs on the right of this page to view a video from Dr James Nichols, Professor of Pathology at Tufts University School of Medicine.
+Click on the tabs on the right of this page to view a video from Dr James Nichols, (formerly of Tufts University, Boston) Now Professor of Pathology, Microbiology & Immunology and Director of Clinical Chemistry at Vanderbilt University School of Medicine, Nashville, TN.